Stophii/TurboOS-Startup-Kit/README.md

 ## Backend and Frontend

-Now that we have our project and were connected to TurboOS lets test it!
+Now that we have our project and we're connected to TurboOS, let's test it!!
 I recommend making a `backend.rs` and we'll use that as the place to put our TurboOS specific functions.

 To make a `backend.rs` just right click the src folder in Visual Studio Code and select `new file` and name it `backend.rs`